 Durability and longevity provide enormous advantage when it comes to the return on investment (ROI).
 Did you know?
 Asphalt shingles and cedar shakes are going to go through a minimum of three life cycles on the same sized roof that a synthetic shingle occupies.

 Generally, synthetic shingles will carry a 50 plus year warranty.
 Yet, this is not the only advantage (see below).
-We estimates a 70 to 80 percent ROI with synthetic roofing products, which likely holds true, if not better for fake or simulated slate.
+We estimate a 70 to 80 percent ROI with synthetic roofing products, which likely holds true, if not better for fake or simulated slate.

-Synthetic Shingles in a Nut Shell
+Synthetic Shingles in a Nutshell

 There are really two primary types synthetic roofing materials; There’s the type that mimics slate (natural stone), and the type that looks like cedar shake (wood).